RindusIoTJam/ThingSpeak-Heartbeat/README.md

 ## MATHLAB TimeControl

-At thingspeak.com/apps/timecontrols create a `New TimeControl` with the name `Heartbeat Evaluation` and the following settings:
+At thingspeak.com/apps/timecontrols create a `New TimeControl` with the name `Run Heartbeat Evaluation` and the following settings:

 | Field | Value |
 | ------ | ------- |